beyondeye/Haxdroid/README.md

  application for deploying to additional platforms.
 - Allow for cross platform GUI development based on Android UI design tools and HaxeUI, even if you do not design your application at all to run specifically on Android.

+##Dependencies
+Of course you need to have [OpenFL](http://www.openfl.org/documentation/setup/install-haxe/) and its dependencies installed.

+Additionally you need to install [HaxeUI](http://haxeui.org/download.jsp) and [Mockatoo](https://github.com/misprintt/mockatoo).
+Mockatoo is used only in unit tests.
-##Future Roadmap
+##Development Roadmap
-The code for the Resource manager emulator already cover most of the important features of the original Android Resource Manager, but still need some work to complete all features and certainly additionally testing is needed.
+The code for the Resource manager emulator already many of the important features of the original Android Resource Manager, but still need some work to complete all features.

 The code supporting translating Android Widget to HaxeUI widget is limited to a small number widget, need more work to extend to more Widgets

-I am also considering the possibility of using a different Haxe UI engine as target (for example [stablexui](https://github.com/RealyUniqueName/StablexUI))
+I am also considering the possibility of using a different UI engine as target (for example [stablexui](https://github.com/RealyUniqueName/StablexUI))

 I will be happy to hear about suggestions and requests and I am open to collaborations.
 ##Usage
 First create an instance of AndroidResourceLoader.
 You can give to the constructor a string parameter with the path to the root of Android resources directory.
-The default is "androidres" which resolve to assets/androidres.
+The default is "androidres" which resolves to assets/androidres.
 ```haxe
 var resloader = new AndroidResourceLoader();
 ```